pablobuzo15-cyber/holbertonschool-web-development/html_advanced/README.md

 # SmileSchool – HTML Advanced Project

-This project is part of a Holberton Web Development Course.
-The goal is to recreate a webpage structure from a Figma design, focusing exclusively on HTML semantics (For now).
+The goal of this project is to recreate a webpage structure from a Figma design, focusing exclusively on HTML semantics (For now).

 ## Objectives

 - Reproduce the **SmileSchool** homepage layout as shown in a given Figma file.
 - Write **pure HTML**, no external frameworks or libraries.
-- Pass validation through the **W3C HTML Validator**.

 ## Structure